trust-mfn-berlin/animals-as-objects/vault/theme.taxonomic-orders.md

 [^6]: Ernst Haeckel. _Generelle Morphologie der Organismen: Allgemeine Grundzüge der organischen Formen-Wissenschaft, mechanisch begründet durch die von C. Darwin reformirte Decendenz-Theorie_.
 Berlin: 1866.

 [^7]: To learn more about the Modern Synthesis, see Chia-Yi Hou.
 “Modern Synthesis, 1937”.
 01.09.2019, https://www.the-scientist.com/foundations/modern-synthesis-1937-66322 (01.07.2021).
 Also see Ernst Mayr and William B. Provine. _The Evolutionary Synthesis_.
-Cambridge (MA) and London: Harvard University Press, 2013. https://doi.org/10.4159/harvard.9780674865389.
+Cambridge: Harvard University Press, 2013. https://doi.org/10.4159/harvard.9780674865389.
 An alternative historical interpretation can be found in Maurizio Esposito.
 “Utopianism in the British Evolutionary Synthesis”. _Studies in History and Philosophy of Science Part C: Studies in History and Philosophy of Biological and Biomedical Sciences_ 42, no. 1 (2011): 40-49. https://doi.org/10.1016/j.shpsc.2010.11.007.
 For the ongoing effort to extend and amend this synthesis, see Tim Lewens.
 “The Extended Evolutionary Synthesis: What is the Debate About, and What Might Success for the Extenders Look Like?” _Biological Journal of the Linnean Society_ 127, no. 4 (2019): 707-721. https://doi.org/10.1093/biolinnean/blz064.

 [^8]: For more on cladistics, see “An Introduction to Cladistics”.
 1996, https://ucmp.berkeley.edu/clad/clad1.html (01.07.2021); Q. Wheeler, L. Assis, and O. Rieppel.
 “Heed the Father of Cladistics”. _Nature_ 496 (2013): 295–296. https://doi.org/10.1038/496295a.